|Monday – Friday||7:30AM – 6:00PM|

 Cheryl went on to obtain her CVT in September of 2015 and we could not be more proud of her!
 Our practice manager once asked Cheryl to tell her about a time that she went above and beyond for a patient or client, Cheryl’s reply was, “I feel we should always try to go above and beyond!”
 That was the best answer we could ever hope for!
 Cheryl loves her career and enjoys caring for our patients and talking with clients.
 When away from the clinic, Cheryl loves her family time with her three daughters.
 Cheryl shares her home with her dog Molly, a blue heeler, two cats, Poppy & Simba and as an equine enthusiast, also often spends time with her horse Fynn.
 We are so glad to have her as part of our veterinary family!

-In June of 2014, Kindi joined our team at Cornelius Veterinary Clinic for a summer position as our kennel attendant.
+In June of 2014, Kindi joined our team at Cornelius Veterinary Clinic for a summer position as our kennel attendant and now she also works as an Vet Assistant too.
 Her hope at the time was to obtain some experience in the field and decide if she would enjoy the work enough to pursue a career as a veterinarian.

 Kindi found the position to be a match made in heaven, and with her significant experience and talent in handling, feeding, training and grooming we could not agree more!
 Kindi loves working at Cornelius Veterinary Clinic and will remain on staff while she attends college in pursuit of her dream.
 Kindi has grown up right here in Cornelius and has loved and cared for numerous pets all her life.